buderdene/filament-widget/README.md

 ## Displaying your content

-Filament blog builder is faceless, it doesn't have any opinions on how you display your content in your frontend.
-You can use the blog models in your controllers to display the different resources:
+Filament widget builder is faceless, it doesn't have any opinions on how you display your content in your frontend.
+You can use the widget models in your controllers to display the different resources:

--   `Stephenjude\FilamentBlog\Models\Post`
+-   `Buderdene\FilamentWidget\Models\Post`
--   `Stephenjude\FilamentBlog\Models\Author`
+-   `Buderdene\FilamentWidget\Models\Author`
--   `Stephenjude\FilamentBlog\Models\Category`
+-   `Buderdene\FilamentWidget\Models\Category`

 ### Posts & Drafts